jina-ai/GSoC/README.md

 We want to make use of front-end frameworks to bring DocArray’s capabilities in the browser.
 The idea is to implement DocArray’s visualisation feature in the browser so that with just a few clicks , users are able to see and interpret their data.
 The backend would be based on DocArray and solely written in Python while for the front-end, any framework can be used.

-Additional functionalities 350 hourswould be welcomed but they are not a necessity.
+Additional functionalities would be welcomed but they are not a necessity.
 These additional functionalities will be catering to implementing different DocArray functions in the browser like creating a DocArray, matching nearest neighbours, embedding, etc.
 An example of data visualisation can be seen [here](https://docarray.jina.ai/_images/embedding-projector-empty.gif).